capjamesg/python-indieweb-utils/README.md

-# IndieWeb Utilities
+# Python IndieWeb Utilities

 *NOTE: This library is not yet ready for release or use.*

-This library contains utilities to aid the implementation of various IndieWeb specifications and functionalities.
+This Python library contains utilities to aid the implementation of various IndieWeb specifications and functionalities.

 ## Feature Set